 Retailers have pop-up spaces, why not improvisers?
 The idea “popped” in my head last year.
 But while I was still musing, Kelly Buttermore was making it happen.
 Countdown Theater is a pop-up improv space in Williamsburg, Brooklyn.
 (Could it be any cooler?)
 It opened February 1st this year, and closes April 1st.
 In her words, it’s “an ephemeral space for an ephemeral art form.”

 Do what Kelly did: keep your eyes peeled for potential locations, then get in touch with the landlord or lease holder.
-Invite other teams, and maybe even collaborate with other artists in your community (musicians, dancers, painters, etc.) It’s a buzz-worthy way to showcase talent, and who knows where it could lead?
-To learn more about Countdown, click here.
+Invite other teams, and maybe even collaborate with other artists in your community (musicians, dancers, painters, etc.) It’s a buzz-worthy way to showcase talent, and who knows where it might lead you?

 Podcast Your Passion